delonlee01/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User enters an invalid candidate index .
+User enters an invalid candidate index.
     * 1a1.
 RecruitTrackPro displays an error message: “The selected candidate  does not exist.
 Please check the index and try again.”
       Use case ends.
 * 1b.
 User does not enter any tags.